laboon/cs0401/java-tips/java-tips.md

 System.out.println(value + " is an integer!");
 ```

 * Remember your code needs lots of hugs, which you can give it with parentheses.
-If your code has precedence issues, feel free to clarify with parentheses.
-For example
+If your code has precedence issues, feel free to clarify with parentheses.  `a + b + c / 3` is different from `(a + b + c) / 3`.

 * Boolean operators need a _complete_ boolean expression on each side.
 For example, the following code does not do what you might think it does.